Bed Bug Pesticide

 Bed bug pesticide choices come in the from of sprays, foggers, liquids and dust.
 Each varies by the underlying active chemical or non-chemical ingredient, any lasting effect, effectiveness on bed bug eggs and if the product is mattress/fabric or food preparation area safe.

 Pest control experts have access to a broader range of bed bug pesticide products than does the consumer.
-If you want to try the do it yourself approach to bed bug control, the most economical approach is to purchase a kit from a company such as All Stop, since it comes with all the tools (Spray, Dust, Steamer, Covers, Anti bed bug bite and itch reliever) and importantly information on how to kill bed bugs.
+If you want to try the do it yourself approach to bed bug control, the most economical approach is to purchase a kit from a company such as Bed Bug Supply.
+Kits typically contain:

 Follow the manufacturers directions on the label.
 If you have children or pets, at minimum make sure that whatever insecticide is applied has completely dried.
 Of course, refer to the label regarding children and pets.

-Phantom Aerosol Spray : This spray is effective against a broad array of insects in addition to bedbugs.
-It's key selling point in that it is undetectable to bedbugs and therefore the bugs will not avoid the areas sprayed.
+Phantom is effective against a broad array of insects in addition to bedbugs.
+Its' key selling point in that it is undetectable to bedbugs and therefore the bugs will not avoid the areas sprayed.
 The product has a residual effect after spraying and is effective on both the bugs and eggs.
 The manufacturer indicates that it can be used on mattress seams and folds, but not on the surface.

-Bedlam Professional Bed Bug Insecticide : This product is mattress safe and has a 2 to 4 week residual effect against bed bugs and their eggs.
+Bedlam Professional Bed Bug Insecticide is mattress safe and has a 2 to 4 week residual effect against bed bugs and their eggs.
 This spray is specifically marketed to target bedbugs.

 There are also several bedbugs spray products available that are insecticide free.
-These effectively kill bed bugs on contact, but do not have a residual effect.
+These products claim to kill bed bugs on contact, but do not have a residual effect.
 They are mattress, children and pet safe.
-All of the following are good choices:
+A recent study by the Journal of Entomology has shown these sprays to be 90% effective against bed bug nymphs when sprayed directly.
+Only the Ecoraider spray had 87% egg mortality.

 Active